opea-project/GenAIEval/evals/evaluation/toxicity_eval/README.md

 Toxicity detection plays a critical role in guarding the inputs and outputs of large language models (LLMs) to ensure safe, respectful, and responsible content.
 Given the widespread use of LLMs in applications like customer service, education, and social media, there's a significant risk that they could inadvertently produce or amplify harmful language if toxicity is not detected effectively.

-To evaluate a target toxicity detection LLM, we use seven datasets: BeaverTails, Jigsaw Unintended Bias, OpenAI Moderation, SurgeAI Toxicity, ToxicChat, ToxiGen, and XSTest.
+To evaluate a target toxicity detection LLM, we use multiple datasets: BeaverTails, Jigsaw Unintended Bias, OpenAI Moderation, SurgeAI Toxicity, ToxicChat, ToxiGen, and XSTest.
 We also employ the most commonly used metrics in toxicity classification to provide a comprehensive assessment.
 Currently, the benchmark script supports benchmarking only one dataset at a time.
 Future work includes enabling benchmarking on multiple datasets simultaneously.
 The Gaudi 2 accelerator is deployed in the benchmark to address the high demand of the AI workload while balancing power efficiency.

 - Supported Datasets
     - [BeaverTails](https://huggingface.co/datasets/PKU-Alignment/BeaverTails)